crungruang/caltopo-bearings/README.md

 ### OSX/Linux Users

+1. Download the `calbear` file in this repo
-1. Open a Terminal (OSX: Click on Launchpad Icon and type `terminal` and hit Enter`)
+2. Open a Terminal (OSX: Click on Launchpad Icon and type `terminal` and hit Enter`)
-2. Navigate to your downloads directory
+3. Navigate to your downloads directory
-3. Type in `chmod +x calbear` to make the file executable (only needs to be done once)
+4. Type in `chmod +x calbear` to make the file executable (only needs to be done once)
-4. Type in `./calbear`
+5. Type in `./calbear`
+6. You will be prompted to type in the name of the JSON file you exported from CalTopo

+### Windows Users

+1. Download the `calbear.exe` file in this repo
+2. Open a Terminal (Start > Run > type `cmd` and hit Enter)
+3. Navigate to your downloads directory (`cd Downloads`)
+4. Type `calbear.exe`
 5. You will be prompted to type in the name of the JSON file you exported from CalTopo

-### Windows Users

-1. Open a Terminal (Start > Run > type `cmd` and hit Enter)
-2. Navigate to your downloads directory
-3. Type `calbear.exe`
-4. You will be prompted to type in the name of the JSON file you exported from CalTopo

 ---